 Our goal is to raise $25,000 in gifts from our community this year!
 WHY?
 Because we turn away over 800 households every year who need a safe, healthy and affordable place to live that only Homes First can provide.

 YOU can help us reach that goal and by doing so allow us to provide more homes for more of your neighbors in 2019

 You can be a HERO for HOUSING!
-Pledge to support Homes First now and into the future and join our Legion of Housing Heroes.
+Pledge to support Homes First now and into the future and join our League of Housing Heroes.
 Five years of commitment will help us know that we can continue to provide homes for more of our neighbors and make a real impact on the housing crisis in Thurston and Mason Counties.

 Are you an employee of the State of Washington?
 The Combined Fund Drive offers the security and convenience you expect when making a donation to your favorite charity.
 You can choose a monthly payroll deduction, write a check, go online, make a one time pledge or fill out a paper form.

 Celebration Donation, an innovative way to honor, thank, and remember people you care about while helping low-income families and individuals in our community.

 Use a Celebration Donation to commemorate the life of a loved one who valued our mission, celebrate the holidays or recognize birthdays, milestones, and special achievements.
 It is a particularly gracious expression of gratitude or a meaningful memorial for someone who has cared deeply about housing advocacy.

 Donate a home or place Homes First in your will and cement your support of affordable housing for all and your legacy in your community.
 Partner with Homes First to make sure more homes in more neighborhoods provide safe, healthy, and affordable housing to those who need it most.